-Our board of directors, which we refer to as our Board, consists of six members-Messrs.
-Patava (Chair), Reisman, Joffe, Kelly, and Tresham, and Mrs. Karson.
+Our board of directors, which we refer to as our Board, consists of five members-Messrs.
+Joffe (Chair), Reisman, Kelly, Kosoy, and Tresham.
 As required by our Regulations, Messrs.
-Patava, Reisman, and Joffe are Class A Directors elected by our Class A Unit holder, Mr. Tresham is a Class B Director elected by our Class B Unit holders, Mr. Kelly is an Independent Director, as defined by our Regulations, elected by our Class A and Class B Unit holders, and Mrs. Karson is an at-large director.
+Joffe, Reisman, and Kosoy are Class A Directors elected by our Class A Unit holder, Mr. Tresham is the Class B Director elected by our Class B Unit holders, and Mr. Kelly is the Independent Director, as defined by our Regulations, elected by our Class A and Class B Unit holders.
 Each director serves a term of one year until a successor is elected and qualified, or until his or her earlier death, resignation, or removal.